jnoxro/joker/README.md

 ## Installation

-Joker is uploaded to git with the necessary source files to be compiled as a standalone program with [main.cpp](https://github.com/jnoxro/joker/blob/master/joker/src/main.cpp) allowing for user control.
+Joker is uploaded to git with the necessary source files to be compiled as a standalone, command line program, or can be integrated into existing C++ projects

 ### Pre-compiled Binaries